 Richland is a very small town located in the state of New York.
 With a population of 2,182 people and just one neighborhood, Richland is the 570th largest community in New York.

-Because occupations involving physical labor dominate the local economy, Richland is generally considered to be a blue-collar town.
-40.02% of the Richland workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Richland is a blue-collar town, with 40.02% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Richland is a town of service providers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Richland who work in office and administrative support (8.65%), food service (8.65%), and sales jobs (7.61%).

-A relatively large number of people in Richland telecommute to their jobs.
-Overall, about 11.50% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 11.50% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Another notable thing is that Richland is a major vacation destination.
 Much of the town’s population is seasonal: many people own second homes and only live there part-time, during the vacation season.
 The effect on the local economy is that many of the businesses are dependent on tourist dollars, and may operate only during the high season.
 As the vacation season ends, Richland’s population drops significantly, such that year-round residents will notice that the city is a much quieter place to live.